Operating with your Data¶

 Warning

 Filters are propagated only once per dataset.
-If a dataset has already obtained an effect, it will no longer be considered again in the same propagation.
+If a dataset has already obtained an effect, it will no longer be considered again in the same data propagation.

 Example